 Welcome to Station Hollywood.
 The permanent junction for the moving train of images.
 Its all about Movies, Myths built around them, the stories, the facts and all things unsaid.

-Mahanayak Uttam Kumar was remembered on his birth anniversary.
+Mahanayak Uttam Kumar was remembered on 38th death anniversary.

 Uttam Kumar’s films were based on rich literature including Tagore’s Khokababur Protyaborton, Subodh Ghosh’s Suno Bara Nari, Samaresh Bose’s Kuhak, Sorodindu Bondhopadyay’s Chiriakhana, Shankar’s Chourangi.
 The films were related to different types of stories including comedy stories, tragic stories, soft romantic stories, etc.